 For the market risk, the Company carried out a sensitivity analysis on the significant risks deriving from the risk identification process.
-Specifically, the analyzes concerned the main market risks.
+Specifically, the analyzes concerned the main risks of Standard Formula Market module.

-The following stresses were tested on the market risk:
+In this context, the following stresses were tested: